chmieladr/capture-the-flag-solutions/README.md

 ## `utils` directory
 This directory contains some programs/scripts that may come useful during the future challenges.
-They are not directly related to any of the challenges existing in this current repository.
+They are not directly related to any of the challenges existing in this current repository (in most cases).

 ### EE_CTF 2024
-CTF that was organized by Electrical Faculty at WUT mostly for Applied Computer Science students during summer holidays.
+CTF that was organized by the Faculty of Electrical Engineering in Warsaw University of Technology, mostly for Applied Computer Science students during summer holidays.
 I managed to complete six out of nine tasks.

 ### PW_CTF_DS 2024-2025
-CTF organised as a part of "Data Security" course in the field of Applied Computer Science at WUT.
+CTF prepared for "Data Security in IT systems" course as part of my major in Applied Computer Science, at the Faculty of Electrical Engineering in Warsaw University of Technology.
 While this challenge wasn't obligatory for all of us to actually participate, it provided juicy additional points, and I was totally down for it.
 I have completed all five out of five tasks (excluding the test one as that wasn't really a challenge for anyone).